Skip to Content

 Kalanchoe thyrsiflora may produce flowers during its blooming season, typically in late winter or early spring.
 The flowers sit on tall, sturdy stalks that emerge from the center of the rosette.

 They are typically yellow (or orange) and may form clusters.
-Removing spent kalanchoe thyrsiflora flower stalks can encourage more blooms.
+Removing spent Kalanchoe thyrsiflora flower stalks can encourage more blooms.

-Cluster of flowers on kalanchoe thyrsiflora.
+Cluster of flowers on on flapjack succulent plant.

 Diseases and insects

-The plant is generally resistant to pests but watch out for mealybugs and aphids which can be a problem.
+The plant is generally resistant to pests, but watch out for mealybugs and aphids, which can be a problem.

-Mealy bugs show up as tiny white insects that have a cotton- like look to them.
+Mealy bugs show up as tiny white insects that have a cotton-like look to them.
 Wash aphids off with a spray of water or use Neem oil to treat them.

 Kalanchoe thyrsiflora propagation

 Offset plants can be separated from the mother plant and will grow easily.
-I have a tray of succulent cuttings that have been growing since last summer and my kalanchoe offsets are doing beautifully now!

-It’s a good idea to prune away dead or damaged leaves to improve the plant’s appearance.
+When removing offsets, it’s a good idea to prune away dead or damaged leaves to improve the plant’s appearance.
 This is also a great time to take cuttings.

-Where to purchase kalanchoe thyrsiflora
+Where to purchase Kalanchoe thyrsiflora

 The Farmer’s Market is a great place to purchase succulents.
 The plant is also available from many sources online: